-This cake has a sweet, lightly crunchy base of blended dates and almonds, and an irresistible blueberry-vanilla filling.
+The berry cake has a sweet, slightly crunchy crust made of blended dates and almonds, and an irresistible blueberry-vanilla- cashew filling.

-Flavors of lemon and sweet maple syrup bring out the fresh flavors, while keeping it perfectly sweet and creamy without added sugars and oils.
+Adding lemon and sweet organic maple syrup helps to bring out the fresh flavors, while keeping it perfectly sweet and creamy without added sugars and oils.

-This vegan cheesecake is so easy to make, though it requires a bit of patience with freezing in between the three layers.
+This vegan cheesecake is so easy to make, though it requires a bit of patience while you wait for it to freeze

-To get the thick cream, place a can of coconut cream (this works MUCH better than full-fat coconut milk, but you can use that if you’re in a pinch for time), in the fridge for a few hours.
+To get the thick cream, place a can of coconut cream (this works better than full-fat coconut milk), in the fridge for a few hours or overnight.

-Then, open the can and scoop out the thick cream at the top, avoiding the water on the bottom.
+Then, open the can and scoop out the thick cream at the top, leaving the water on the bottom.

-This three-part recipe is so easy, and perfect to make when you need the oven for other parts of your meal.
+This three-part recipe is so easy, and it’s perfect to make when you need the oven open for baking.

-Then, add some parchment paper (optional but it helps it not stick) to the bottom of your 6 inch round spring-form pan (if you don’t have one, add plastic wrap or parchment paper to the pan you are using to help lift the cake out once frozen), and squish the dough evenly across the bottom, then place in the freezer to set.
+Then, add some parchment paper to the bottom of your 6 inch round spring-form pan (if you don’t have one, add plastic wrap or parchment paper to the pan you are using to help lift the cake out once frozen), and squish the dough evenly across the bottom with your hands, then place in the freezer to set.

 If it starts sticking to your fingers, just wet them with a bit of water.

-Pour half of the mixture over your base and set in freezer.
+Pour half of the mixture over your crust and place back in the freezer.
 Add the blueberries to the food processor along with 2 tablespoons of maple syrup, blend and then pour over vanilla layer.

-I would recommend serving it right out of the freezer, as it can get mushy if it’s left out and the texture is perfect this way!
+I would recommend serving it right out of the freezer, as it softens if it’s left out and the texture is perfect this way!

 This recipe is: